-Plant Care is Self Care isn’t just a hashtag or trend, it’s an ongoing wellness program.
+Plant Care is Self Care isn’t just a hashtag or millennial trend, it’s an ongoing wellness program.

-When we transform a sterile indoor space into a lush green oasis, our minds and bodies are able to relax and focus as subconsciously we feel safe and secure when plants are in view.
+When we transform a sterile indoor space into a lush green oasis, our minds and bodies are able to relax and focus as subconsciously we feel safe and secure when plants are in our visual field.
 We are less distracted and more able to concentrate.

 OVERALL FEELING OF HAPPINESS

 Love the smell of soil?
 Feel better after getting your hands in the garden or spending an afternoon repotting houseplants?
-Turns out there's a scientific reason for that feeling of quiet tranquility that follows time interacting with plants...Bacteria!
+Turns out there's a scientific reason for that feeling of quiet tranquility following your interaction with soil and plant life...Bacteria!

-Bacteria are the most numerous life forms on our planet and one in particular, a microbe present in soil is the superstar for mood elevation!
-Mycobacterium vaccae is a microbe proven to increase the release of serotonin into our bodies.
-Serotonin is a neurotransmitter responsible for sending and receiving messages throughout our nervous system.
-Serotonin also functions as the hormone responsible for mood, digestion, appetite and emotions and new studies suggest serotonin increases our ability to learn too!
-Although studies show the effects are temporary, it's still lovely to consider how more exposure to M vaccae means a brighter mind too!
+Bacteria are the most numerous life forms on our planet.
+One in particular is the superstar for mood elevation!
+Mycobacterium vaccae is a microbe found in soil proven to increase the release of serotonin into our bodies.
+Serotonin is the neurotransmitter responsible for sending and receiving messages throughout our nervous system and is a hormone responsible for mood, digestion, appetite and emotions and recent studies suggest that serotonin increases our ability to learn too!
+Although these studies show the effects are temporary, it's still lovely to consider how more exposure to M vaccae means a brighter mind too!

 HEALTHIER MIND & BODY